SolnBenchmark/Benchmark/README.md

 # Method
 A variety of data frames and data movies that simulate experiments are synthesized.

-A participant algorithm estimates emitter locations from a data frame or data movie and generates a SOLN image consisting of the estimated emitter locations.
+A participant algorithm estimates emitter locations from a data frame or data movie and generates a SOLN image consisting of a list of the estimated emitter locations.

-The participant submits the estimated SONL image.
+The participant submits the estimated SOLN image.

 The quality of a submitted SOLN image is evaluated by RMSMD in comparison with the true emitter locations.